-She studied for two years at Mary Rogers College, Maryknoll, NY and received her B.A. in Sociology from St. Catherine’s, St. Paul, MN in 1967.
-That same year she was assigned to the Bolivia/Peru Region and studied Spanish in Cochabamba, Bolivia.
+Rosemary studied for two years at Mary Rogers College, Maryknoll, NY and finished her B.A. in Sociology from St. Catherine’s College, St. Paul, MN in 1967.
+That same year she was assigned to the Bolivia/Peru Region studying Spanish in Cochabamba, Bolivia.

 From 1985-1989 Sister Rosemary returned to NY for mission education and promotion work.
-Her TV talents were highlighted once again when Maryknoll’s Social Communication Dept. produced 13 videotaped programs for use at home as well as by parishes and school groups.
+Her TV talents were highlighted once again when the Maryknoll Society’s Social Communication Dept. produced 13 videotaped programs for use at home as well as by parishes and school groups.
 Entitled “Common Table”, the programs covered such topics as hunger and peace.
-Co-hosts, Maryknollers Father Donald Doherty and Sister Rosemary, interviewed missioners and other experts.
+Co-hosts, Maryknoll Father Donald Doherty and Maryknoll Sister Rosemary, interviewed missioners and other experts.

-In 1991, Sister Rosemary received her M.A. in Pastoral Care and Counseling from Fordham University, NY in Religious Education and remained in NY for family ministry until June, 1999.
+In 1991, Sister Rosemary received her M.A. in Pastoral Care and Counseling as well as Religious Education from Fordham University, NY and remained in NY for family ministry until June, 1999.

-In 1999, Sister Rosemary returned to Peru and presently works in a parish in Pamplona Alta in the diocese of Lurin, created about eight years ago.
-She is involved in a family Catechetical Program in which parents meet once a week for two years in small groups to deepen their faith and learn how to prepare their children to receive the sacraments.
-Sister Rosemary meets with leader couples of the small groups and together they prepare the weekly meetings.
-The final goal of the program is to form Basic Christian Communities in which the people can reflect on their lives in the light of the Gospel and support each other in their efforts to transform society.
+In 1999, Sister Rosemary returned to Peru and worked in a parish in Pamplona Alta in the diocese of Lurin, created about eight years ago.
+She was involved in a family Catechetical Program in which parents met once a week for two years in small groups to deepen their faith and learned how to prepare their children to receive the sacraments.
+Sister Rosemary met with leader couples of the small groups and together they prepared the weekly meetings.
+The final goal of the program was to form Basic Christian Communities in which the people reflected on their lives in the light of the Gospel and supported each other in their efforts to transform society.

-By profession Sister Rosemary is a Social Worker and helps a limited number of people who come to her with their problems.
-Often they just need someone to talk to, but when needed Sister Rosemary also refers them to organizations that can offer the services they need.
+By profession Sister Rosemary is a Social Worker and helped a limited number of people who came to her with their problems.
+Often they just needed someone to talk to, but when needed Sister Rosemary also referred them to organizations that offered the services they needed.

-Sister Rosemary is a member of the National Conference of Religious Human Rights Commission.
-In the diocese of Lurin she works on the local level with the Commission on Human Dignity which gives workshops related to Justice and Peace.
+Sister Rosemary was a member of the National Conference of Religious Human Rights Commission.
+In the diocese of Lurin she worked on the local level with the Commission on Human Dignity which gave workshops related to Justice and Peace.